vr360 workshop

 IRT-Cross

 This four-channeled by IRT (Institut for Broadcast Technology) shows an alternative to Ambisonics (more on this later).
 Due to the additional time that sounds needs to travel between the microphone capsules and focus on one plane, the localization can be more accurate than in the case of the Ambisonic A-format microphones.
-Consequently, it takes up more space and may be crucial to hide on a tripod under a 360-camera.
+Consequently, it takes up more space and may be crucial to hide on a portable stand or tripod under a 360-camera.

 IRT-Cross Array Mic